grahampugh/grahampugh.github.io/_posts/2018-10-19-disable-macos-upgrade-notifications.md

 > The identifier is the first part of the item name (before the dash and version number) that is shown by `softwareupdate --list`.

-Using the `--ignore` option of `softwareupdate`, you can ignore the update as follows:
+Using the `--ignore` option of `softwareupdate`, you can therefore ignore the update as follows:

 ```
 softwareupdate --ignore macOSInstallerNotification_GM